pbrdmn/brd.mn/src/articles.md

 tags: nav
 ---

-This is where you'll find my long-form writing.
+This is where you'll find my writing.

 You can also subscribe [via the RSS feed](/rss.xml "Subscribe to the RSS feed")